Why Snap Stock Topped the Market Today

 Stock Advisor provides investors with an easy-to-follow blueprint for success, including guidance on building a portfolio, regular updates from analysts, and two new stock picks each month.
 The Stock Advisor service has more than quadrupled the return of S&P 500 since 2002*.

+Suzanne Frey, an executive at Alphabet, is a member of The Motley Fool’s board of directors.
 Eric Volkman has no position in any of the stocks mentioned.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Alphabet.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.